 Famciclovir, marketed as Famvir, is a type of antiviral drug known as a guanosine analogue.
 Famciclovir is available as a generic treatment for herpes and is indicated for the treatment of herpes zoster.
 Famciclovir, like some other cold sore treatments, is generally more effective if used early when cold sore symptoms present themselves.
 Valacyclovir is marketed under the names Valtrex and Zelitrex.
-Valacyclovir is FDA approved for the treatment of cold sores and other herpes infections like genital herpes.
-In healthy people, resistance to valacyclovir is not widespread.
 Zovirax consists of acyclovir, an antiviral medication used in the treatment of herpes simplex virus infections.
 Acyclovir is a nucleic acid analogue medication that helps reduce the amount of genetic material the virus can produce.
 Acyclovir is safe for many people and is also an affordable cold sore treatment.
 Acyclovir tends to be effective in people with normal immune systems.

 Some antiviral medications are also available in a form that can be applied topically.
 In particular, acyclovir and penciclovir (Denvair) are sometimes prescribed for this purpose.
 Penciclovir is considered a nucleoside analogue antiviral drug and is often prescribed as a 1% cream.
 Penciclovir can help reduce the length of cold sore symptoms.